hanhanwu/Hanhan_Data_Science_Resources/Experiences.md

 http://www.analyticsvidhya.com/blog/2015/08/comprehensive-guide-regression/

 * Regression analysis estimates the relationship between two or more variables.
 * It indicates the significant relationships between dependent variable and independent variable.
 * It indicates the strength of impact of multiple independent variables on a dependent variable.
 * Types of regression mostly depend on: number of independent variables, type of dependent variables and shape of regression line.
+* Regression is a <b>parametric approach</b>.
+‘Parametric’ means it makes assumptions about data for the purpose of analysis.
+Due to its parametric side, regression is restrictive in nature.
+* Important assumptions in regression analysis:
+ * There should be a linear and additive relationship between dependent (response) variable and independent (predictor) variable(s).
+A linear relationship suggests that a change in response Y due to one unit change in X¹ is constant, regardless of the value of X¹.
+An additive relationship suggests that the effect of X¹ on Y is independent of other variables.
+ * There should be no correlation between the residual (error) terms.
+Absence of this phenomenon is known as Autocorrelation.
+ * The independent variables should not be correlated.
+Absence of this phenomenon is known as multicollinearity.
+ * The error terms must have constant variance.
+This phenomenon is known as homoskedasticity.
+The presence of non-constant variance is referred to heteroskedasticity.
+ * The error terms must be normally distributed.

 -- Logistic Regression